 With that said, the naming conventions for the global configuration parameters should still follow the naming conventions defined in the previous, Technology-Agnostic, section.

-Mulesoft has a number of reserved global configuration parameters, which all start with “mule.” in the name of the parameter.
+Mulesoft has many reserved global configuration parameters, which all start with “mule.” in the name of the parameter.
 For example, “mule.env” is reserved to the name of the Mule environment.
 In addition, there are other reserved Mule properties that are tied to the application deployed.
 For example, “app.name” is the name of the application running within the Mule runtime.

 In a Mule process flow, a developer can reference these parameters like this: ${mule.env}, by adding a dollar sign “$” and wrapping the parameter name with the curly braces.
 In Mule Expression Language (MEL) used inside an expression such as inside a DataWeave Transformations control, accessing properties is done with a reserved “#p[]”, where you would place the name of the property inside the square brackets.
 For example, “#p[‘vet360.db.oracle.host’]”.